dputhier/pygtftk/docs/source/developers.rst

    #-------------------------------------------------------------------------
    # Command information
    #-------------------------------------------------------------------------

-   __doc__ = """
-   This is the doc about the command that will appear when gtftk my_command -h is called...
-   """

    __notes__ = """
    -- A note that will appear when 'gtftk my_command -h' will be called.